 Any other time you'd like to assign a unique number for each record!

 What happens when I convert an existing number field into an auto-number field?

-Before trying to convert an existing number field to an auto-number field, make sure that every value that's currently set to the field is unique.
+Before trying to convert an existing number field to an auto-number field, make sure that every value that's currently set to the field is unique (i.e. no two records currently share the same number).
 Auto-number fields must be unique in Beacon.

-Beacon takes the maxmium number in your field, and starts an automatic counter from there.
+Beacon takes the maximum number in your field, and starts an automatic counter from there.